knowledgecode/date-and-time/PLUGINS.md

 // Import "ordinal" plugin.
 const ordinal = require('date-and-time/plugin/ordinal');

-// Apply "ordinal" plugin to `date-and-time`. date.plugin(ordinal);
+// Apply "ordinal" plugin to the library. date.plugin(ordinal);

 // These are default behavior of the formatter.